 Debtor’s and creditor’s ageing list

-You might need to furnish your debtor’s and creditor’s ageing payment list if you’re applying for revolving business loan facilities such as trade financing, invoice financing or factoring.
+You might need to furnish your latest debtor’s and creditor’s ageing payment list if available.

 Director’s IC and Notice of Assessment

 Director’s IC copy to verify identity and personal Notice of Assessment (NOA) for latest 2 years are required.